Go to StaffmatchSpontaneous application

 Sweden

-Future outlook: toward a more broadly indexed SMIC?
+Future outlook: Towards an indexed SMIC?

 Share on